Protein Shakes for Teenage Athletes: 7 Ways to Add Protein

 Evaluating Sport Supplements for Teenage Athletes

 If you are considering a protein powder it is important to know that supplements are not regulated by the Food and Drug Administration in the same way that food is.
-Dietary supplements may contain banned substances that could potentially make you ineligible for competition.
+Sport supplements could potentially contain banned substances that are harmful to your health or that make you ineligible for competition (11).

-Also, when using protein powder in a shake, be aware of how much protein is in one scoop of the protein powder.
-Recognizing that a teenage athlete only needs 15-20 grams of protein in the shake, you may not need to include one full scoop of the protein powder.
+When using protein powder in a shake, be aware of how much protein is in one scoop of the protein powder.
+Recognizing that a teenage athlete only needs 15-20 grams of protein in the shake, athletes may not need to include one full scoop of the protein powder.

-If you are mixing the protein powder into milk or adding in other sources of protein such as Greek yogurt or nut butter, make sure to factor in the protein content of these items when calculating the total protein in the shake.
+If athletes are mixing the protein powder into milk or adding in other sources of protein, such as Greek yogurt or nut butter, it is important to factor in the protein content of these items when calculating the total protein in the shake.

 Make Your Protein Shake!

-You now are equipped with a variety of ways to add protein to your shake.
-Consuming a variety or protein sources, along with an array of fruits and vegetables can help ensure you meet your nutrient needs.
+You now are equipped with a variety of ways to add protein to a shake for teenage athletes

-For additional suggestions on ways to meet your performance nutrition needs visit with a Registered Dietitian who can work with you on developing a customized sports nutrition meal plan.
+For additional suggestions on ways to meet your performance nutrition needs visit with a sports dietitian nutritionist.
+The sports dietitian nutritionist can work with you on developing a customized plan to support your training and performance goals.

-If you are teenage athlete looking for ideas to support weight gain, review my recent blog 7 Nutrition Tips to Support Weight Gain in High School Athletes.
+If you have a teenage athlete looking for ideas to support weight gain, check out my blog: 7 Nutrition Tips to Support Weight Gain in High School Athletes.